sebastiantoh/tp/docs/UserGuide.md

 * Exact matches (if exist) will appear as the top results.

 <div markdown="block" class="alert alert-info">
-This feature gives an approximate result for contacts whose name is similar to any of the given keywords.
+:warning: This feature gives an approximate result for contacts whose name is similar to any of the given keywords.
 </div>

 **Example**: